Tearran/configng-v2/media_kit/README.md

   Show usage and help message.

 - `icon`
-  Generate PNG icon sets from SVGs in `./SVG/` at common sizes (16, 32, 64, 128, 256, 512), and copy SVGs to `./images/scalable/`.
-Also generates a multi-resolution `favicon.ico` from `images/scalable/armbian-tux_v1.5.svg`.
+  Generate PNG, JPG, and GIF icon sets from SVGs in `./brand/` and `./brand/legacy/` at common sizes (16, 48, 512).
+Copies SVGs to `./images/scalable/` for use in the HTML index.

 - `index`
-  Generate an HTML media kit (`index.html`) listing all SVGs and downloadable PNGs, grouped by filename pattern.
+  Generate an HTML media kit (`index.html`) listing all SVGs and downloadable icons (PNG, JPG, GIF), grouped by filename pattern.
+Also generates `logos.json`.

 - `server [directory]`
   Serve the specified directory (default: current directory) over HTTP at [http://localhost:8080/](http://localhost:8080/).